viadeo/kasper-framework/doc/source/guide/2_defining_a_domain/3_defining_the_command_side.rst

 * It validates that the Command is a valid Command
 * It locates the aggregate instance that is the target of the Command.
 * It invokes the appropriate method on the aggregate instance passing in any parameter from the command.
-* It persists the new state of the aggregate to storage.
+* It persists the new state of the aggregate to storage (repository).

 Using Kasper framework you'll have to define one and only one **command handler** per defined **command**.